 - Learn more about recycling of electronic waste

 Please review the many links on the HC3 homepage for your specific recycling needs and if you still need more information, please call the gatehouse at (970) 668-4290 ext.
 0 and we will direct you to the proper source.

 Glass Recycling: Bottle to Bottle

 To maximize the environmental benefits and financial sustainability of our recycling program, Summit County does not allow glass to be included in single-stream recycling.
-The best way to recycle glass is to bring it to one of our free drop-off centers.
+The best way to recycle glass is to bring it to one of our free drop-off centers or neighborhood glass depots.
 Watch the video to learn more.